BarelyAPrincess/ChioriWebServer/docs/api/README.md

     You are running <% getProduct() %> <% getVersion() %>
 Output `You are running Chiori-chan's Web Server 9.3.6 (Milky Polkadot)`

-While Groovy is the default and preferred scripting language, new scripting languages can be added by way of Plugins.
+While Groovy is the default and preferred scripting language, additional scripting languages can be implemented using the provided Plugins API.
+See [Lua Plugin](plugins/LuaPlugin.md) for how.
 Implementing this API will depend of how each language is implemented, i.e., scripts need to extend the `com.chiorichan.factory.api.Builtin` class.
 See [LuaPlugin](plugins/LuaPlugin.md) for an example.

 Please note, that while it was attempted to replicate the PHP API, the PHP syntax was not.
 You will have to follow the Groovy syntax, e.g., foreach and array is PHP specific.